 On January 1, 2003, California Senate Bill 1703 (SB 1703) became effective.
 SB 1703 required the consolidation of the planning and programming functions of MTS and the North County Transit District (NCTD) into the San Diego Association of Governments (SANDAG) in an initial transfer to take place prior to July 1, 2003.
 SB 1703 also required the consolidation of certain project development and construction functions of MTS and NCTD into SANDAG in a subsequent transfer to take place prior to January 30, 2004.
 The initial transfer occurred on July 1, 2003, and the subsequent transfer occurred on October 13, 2003.
 With these actions, employees were transferred from MTS and NCTD to SANDAG, and certain planning, development, and construction functions were also transferred.
 As a result, MTS's activities since the consolidation have been focused on operating public transit systems in the urbanized area identified above.
-In addition to the consolidation required by SB 1703, MTS dissolved the independent Board of Directors of San Diego Transit Corporation (SDTC) and Board of Directors of San Diego Transit Corporation (SDTC) and Board of Directors of San Diego Transit program (SDTC) and SDTC, and SDTI are presented as blended component units.
+In addition to the consolidation required by SB 1703, MTS dissolved the independent Board of Directors of San Diego Transit Corporation (SDTC) and Board of Directors of San Diego Trolley, Inc. (SDTI).
+MTS now acts as the Board of Directors for all three agencies: MTS, SDTC, and SDTI.
+Beginning in FY2004, SDTC and SDTI are presented as blended component units.